 There are two filing deadlines that apply depending on the type of income being reported.
 According to IRS Publication 1220, any company reporting non-employee compensation (NEC) must be filed on or before January 31, 2019.
-If the company is reporting other type of compensation and is filing electronically with the IRS it is due on or before April 1, 2019.
+If the company is reporting other types of compensation and is filing electronically with the IRS it is due on or before April 1, 2019.
 Concurrently, businesses are responsible for providing a copy of Form 1099 to the recipient no later than January 31, 2019 (although some limited exceptions exist).

 Penalties for Non-Compliance

-Unfortunately, the IRS does assess a penalty if a company fails to file the form with the them or furnish it to the recipient with cause.
-In 2016, the IRS passed new regulations that allow the amount of penalties to increase with inflation, which means penalties for missed deadlines may increase each year.
+Unfortunately, the IRS does assess a penalty if a company fails to file the form with them or furnish it to the recipient with cause.
+In 2016, the IRS passed new regulations that allow the number of penalties to increase with inflation, which means penalties for missed deadlines may increase each year.
 Violations for the 2018 tax year vary based on when the missed filing is made.
 For filings made not more than 30 days after the deadline the penalty is $50 per return, between 31 days and August 1st the penalty is $100 per return, after August 1st the penalty is $260 per return and if intentional disregard is determined the penalty is $540 per return.

 Most businesses have filings that need to be issued to recipients and filed with the IRS.
 While Form 1099 is one of the more commonly known, there are several other informational returns your company may be responsible to file.
-If there are questions about whether you have a Form 1099 or other filing requirement, or need assistance with an accounting or tax issue, Hanson & Co. can help!
+If there are questions about whether you have a Form 1099 or other filing requirements or need assistance with an accounting or tax issue, Hanson & Co. can help!
 For additional information please call us at 303-388-1010 or click here to contact us.
 We look forward to speaking with you soon.